 A student in foster care is entitled to transportation to their school of origin for the duration of their time in foster care.
-If a bus cannot be scheduled, the school district should work with the social worker or DCYF Regional Educational Lead to explore other transportation methods, if appropriate, such as HopSkipDrive.
+If a bus cannot be scheduled, the school district should work with the social worker or DCYF Regional Educational Lead to explore other transportation methods, if appropriate, such as public transportation or HopSkipDrive.